Lodewijk Heyligen: Biography

 Very little is known about the early life of Lodewijk Heyligen.
 It is believed he was born in Beringen.
 Beringen was located in the archdeaconry of Campine (in Dutch: Aartsdiakonaat Kempenland) which in turn was part of the Prince-Bishopric of Liège.
 This is at the origin of Lodewijk's alternative names of Ludwig van Kempen and Louis van Campen.
 After studies at the Latin College in Beringen, he studied music at the abbey school of St. Laurent in Liège.
 After taking holy orders he traveled to the papal court in Avignon where he became linked to Cardinal Giovanni Colonna.
 He first became a cantor and later secretary to Colonna and was also the master of music at the Chapel of Colonna.
 He was further appointed cantor of the St. Donatian's Cathedral in Bruges in 1342.

 In a letter to the chapter of the St. Donatian's Cathedral dated 27 April 1348 the content of which has been partially preserved, Lodewijk Heyligen describes the horrors of the plague that was then raging in Europe.
 He ascribes the origin of the plague to calamitous events in India and the arrival in Genoa and later Marseille of merchant ships coming from the Orient.
 The letter recounts that half of the population of Avignon had died of the disease and that 11,000 of them had been buried in a new cemetery.

 After his master Colonna died from the plague in 1348 he remained principally in Avignon where he died in 1361.

 Music theorist

 He is probably the author of two treatises on music formerly attributed to Louis of Toulouse (1274–1297), De musicae commendacione (which is lost) and the Sentencia in musica sonora subiecti (which still exists).
-The latter treatise is structured as a scholastic investigation into the essence of music, to which he refers as musica sonora.
+The latter treatise is structured as a scholastic investigation into the essence of music, which he refers to as musica sonora.
 He concludes that the essence of music is found primarily in the relation between number and sound, secondly in the relation of one sound to another and finally—based on the first two categories—in the determination of properties, emotions and modulations.